top of page

 Mechanical Water Submeters

 Mechanical water submeters are the most traditional type of utility submetering.
 They monitor water flow using an impeller that spins every time the water passes through the meter.
-This flow rate is directly proportional to the blade's rotational speed.
-That means the higher the water use, the faster the rotation is.

 Mechanical water meters are popular for their simplicity, durability, and cost-efficiency.
 However, they lack detailed data reports and remote reading capabilities.
 They also tend to clog up when the water is dirty or contains large particles.